Analyzing and Reporting on Respondent Scores Surveys Research

 Often, the tendency is to focus attention on the frequency or percentage of survey responses in the top-box.
 But it is important to consider the frequency of responses in the bottom two boxes, as well.
 A high percentage score in the top-box range should not be allowed to eclipse bottom box scores altogether.
 One of the best ways to address this split analysis is to place a ceiling on the frequency or percentage of responses that are within the bottom box, just as a certain frequency or percentage in the top-box range is designated as the level to aim for either quarterly or annually.

-Top Box Scores & Mean Customer Survey Scores Have Different Stories to Tell
+Top Box Scores & Mean Customer Survey Scores Tell Different Stories

 Data interpretation is made stronger when the frequency distribution and the cumulative frequency distribution are also provided.
 The frequency distribution shows the percent of responses for each question item that correspond to the points on the rating scale used by respondents to provide their answers to the survey.
 Cumulative percentages show the percent of responses up to and including all the previous points on the rating scale.